 Yes, effective fall semester 2020, USC Bovard College has been approved by PMI as an Authorized Training Partner (ATP).
-Your class time can count towards PDUs and education contact hours towards your PMP® certification and other professional certifications.
+Your class time can count toward PDUs and education contact hours toward your PMP® certification and other professional certifications.
 We encourage students to research the requirements for any certifications they are interested in pursuing along with any state-specific requirements for professional credentialing where education contact hours may apply.

 The Project Management Professional (PMP) is a registered mark of the Project Management Institute, Inc.